dcvath/Final_Project/README.md

 <img width="551" alt="create_randomforest" src="https://user-images.githubusercontent.com/85654649/142745255-b85ada29-ee1c-498d-8fb9-cb6cee11e032.png">

-## Dashboard
+#### Dashboard
-For our dashboard, we’ll utilize Tableau to build a fully functioning, interactive dashboard.
+For our dashboard, we built a webpage using HTML and JavaScript, and we plan to embed some visualization from Tableau, in addition to our interactive element where, based on the selected wine_ID, the user can view the quality score and chemical components of each wine.

 # Outline of Final Dashboard
 We plan to build our dashboard within Tableau and anticipate it will include the following elements: